 Consolidated systems, analytics, wearables, and other technologies are helping organizations take greater control over the quality of patient care, cost, and efficiency.
 As you consider your strategy for 2019, will your organization be quality-driven?

 A great way to take your organization's quality vital signs is by obtaining your quality score with our innovative, interactive questionnaire.
-The short, insightful form will cover your readiness to scale quality, risk of adverse findings, and quality best practices.
+The short, insightful form will cover your readiness to scale quality, risk of adverse findings, and quality best practice.